machine-detonation/000000/README.md

 <p align="center">
-I'm likely gonna delete my github soon I just don't wanna be on here anymore there isn't an exact reason in particular
+I'm likely gonna delete this soon I just don't wanna be on here anymore there isn't an exact reason in particular

 <p align="center">
 I probably won't be back